Article I: General Guidelines.

 Permission to engage in any of these activities may be withdrawn if, in the opinion of the library staff on duty, access to the building is restricted or patrons are being accosted or harassed.

 Article XI: Patron Behavior.

 Library patrons are expected to act with consideration for other people using the Library and for staff who are giving service.
 Conduct within the Library or on library grounds that hinders patrons from using the Library or library materials is considered obstructive.
 Conduct that results or may result in harming people or property, or that interferes with staff providing service or performing their duties is considered disruptive.
 Without limitation, examples of disruptive behavior include:

 - Failure to observe posted notices.

-- Smoking within the library building or within 25 feet of the entrance of any library building.
+- Smoking, including electronic cigarettes, within the library building or within 25 feet of the entrance of any library building.